-Bruce Nauman (born 1941) is recognized as one of the most important and influential artists of the 1970s.
-An artist known for his diverse use of materials and mediums, he was a central figure in the development of Post-Minimal and Conceptual art, and a pioneer in the use of neon and video in art.
-Primary concerns in his work include language, wordplay, miscommunication, social spaces, and studio practice.
+Bruce Nauman (b.
+1941, Indiana) is recognized as one of the most influential figures in the development of Conceptual art in the 1970s.
+An artist known for his diverse use of materials and mediums, he pioneered the use of neon and video as fine art.
+Primary concerns in his work include language, wordplay, miscommunication, social spaces and studio practice.

 - Francois Morellet is another artist who creates prints in addition to neon sculptures, though his style is minimalist and geometric as opposed to Nauman’s figurative and text-based works.
 View his work.